unfulvio/wp-currencies/readme.txt

 = Setting up the plugin =

-After installation, you will need to navigate to `Currencies` settings page in the `Settings` admin menu in your WordPress admin dashboard.
+After installation, navigate to `Currencies` settings page in the `Settings` admin menu in your WordPress admin dashboard.
-From here you will have to specify your Open Exchange Rates API key (get yours at http://www.openexchangerates.org/) and hit the `Save Changes` button.
+From here, enter your Open Exchange Rates API key - get yours at [http://www.openexchangerates.org/](http://www.openexchangerates.org/) and hit the `Save Changes` button.

-You may as well specify an update frequency of your currency exchange rates.
+You may as well specify a different update frequency of your currency exchange rates.
 Default is once per week (7 days).
-If you set it to 0, the plugin will update your database hourly (please note that the free Open Exchange Rate plan has a maximum of 1,000 queries per month).
+You can adjust this according to your requirements.
+The faster it can update the currency rates is 1 hour - but it's generally not recommended even if the plugin doesn't consume much resources.
+Please also note that this plugin should not be treated as a mission critical tool for dealing with currencies (read the license and the disclaimer carefully).
+Please also note that the free Open Exchange Rate plan has a maximum of 1,000 queries per month at the time of writing this and you may run out of your quota if you exceed this number.

-Please note that the currencies will be first pushed to your WordPress database at the first usage of any of the plugin functions after having entered a valid API key.
-You may need to refresh your application/page once.
+**Important:** The currencies will be first pulled to your WordPress database at the first usage of any of the plugin functions, after having entered a valid API key.
+You may need to refresh your application just once.

 == Functions ==